akalicki/jquery-simple-gallery/README.md

 representing whether to restart the slideshow from the beginning after reaching the end of the collection.

++ `selectClass` (optional, *default = selected*) - the class name that gets added and removed from each thumbnail image in turn when it is displayed in the target destination.
+This allows you to further customize the look of the thumbnail for the image that is currently being shown in the gallery.

 ### Using Options ###

 Simple-Gallery options can be supplied to the plugin in one of two ways upon